GustavoBazan/reskyvr-mobile/README.md

 ## :gem: Acknowledgements

-Use this section to mention useful resources and libraries that you have used in your projects.
+Useful resources and libraries that i have used in this project.

 - [Ionic React, Three.js, Firebase]()